Nammm-1/Project504/user_guide.md

 1. Click the "Login" button on the welcome page
 2. Enter your username and password
 3. Click "Login" to access your dashboard
+4. If two-factor authentication is enabled, you will be asked to enter a verification code from your authenticator app

+### Setting Up Two-Factor Authentication

+Two-factor authentication (2FA) provides an extra layer of security for your account.

+1. When you first log in, you will be guided through the 2FA setup process
+2. You will see a QR code on the screen
+3. Scan this QR code with an authenticator app on your mobile device:
+   - Google Authenticator
+   - Microsoft Authenticator
+   - Authy
+   - Or any other TOTP-compatible authenticator app
+4. Enter the 6-digit verification code shown in your app
+5. Click "Verify and Activate" to complete the setup

+### Using Two-Factor Authentication

+1. After entering your username and password, you'll be prompted for a verification code
+2. Open your authenticator app on your mobile device
+3. Enter the 6-digit code currently shown in the app
+4. Optionally check "Remember this device" to reduce how often you need to enter codes
+5. Click "Verify" to complete the login process

 ## Dashboard Overview